simple-crypto/simple-website/organization.md

 	hardware developments.

 Our evaluation tools will be published under a copyleft license, namely the AGPLv3 one.
-Bronze sponsoring grants access to a yearly non-copyleft licence, namely the MIT one.
+Silver sponsoring grants access to a yearly non-copyleft licence, namely the MIT one.
 They will not be released under a perpetual non-copyleft license because we expect tools to be continuously updated.